-IV.
-INTERACTIVE VM SCHEDULING IN XEN
+4. VM SCHEDULING IN XEN

-This section first diagnoses the performance issues of Xen's current Credit scheduler when mixing latency sensitive and computationally intensive virtual machines.
-We then describe how we have enhanced Xen's scheduler to help minimize this interference.
+This section diagnoses the performance issues in the Xen current Credit scheduler when mixing latency sensitive and computationally intensive virtual machines.
+We then describe how we have enhanced the Xen scheduler to help minimize this interference.

-A. Interactive Performance with Xen's Credit Scheduler
+4.1 Performance with Xen Credit Scheduler

-Xen's Credit scheduler is a non-preemptive weighted fairshare scheduler.
+Xen Credit scheduler is a non-preemptive weighted fair-share scheduler.
 As a VM runs, its VCPUs are dynamically assigned one of three priorities - over, under, or boost, ordered from lowest to highest.
-Each physical CPU has a local run queue for runnable VCPUs, and VMs are selected by their priority class.
+Each physical CPU has a local run queue for runnable VC-PUs, and VMs are selected by their priority class.
 Every 30ms, a system-wide accounting thread updates the credits for each VCPU according to its weight share and resorts the queue if needed.
 If the credits for a VCPU are negative, Xen assigns "over" priority to this VCPU since it has consumed more than its share.
 If the credits are positive, it is assigned "under" priority.
-Every 10ms, Xen updates the currently running VCPU's credits based on the VCPU running time.
-In order to improve a virtual machine's I/O performance, if a VCPU is woken up (e.g., because an IO request completes) and it has credits left. it will be given "boost" priority and immediately scheduled.
+Every 10ms, Xen updates the credits of the currently running VCPU based on its running time.
+In order to improve a virtual machine's I/O performance, if a VCPU is woken up (e.g., because an IO request completes) and it has credits left, it will be given "boost" priority and immediately scheduled.
 After the boosted VCPU consumes a non-negligible amount of CPU resources, then Xen resets the priority to "under".